nodejs/node/doc/api/cluster.markdown

 they will be handled by any other listening worker.
 Existing connection will be allowed to exit as usual.
 When no more connections exist, the IPC channel to the worker will close allowing it to die graceful.
-When the IPC channel is closed the `disconnect` event will emit, this is then followed by the `death` event, there is emitted when the worker finally die.
+When the IPC channel is closed the `disconnect` event will emit, this is then followed by the `exit` event, there is emitted when the worker finally die.

 Because there might be long living connections, it is useful to implement a timeout.